SAP/fundamental-styles/README.md

 * [Fiori 3.0](https://www.sap.com/products/fiori.html) compliant components
 * themable components built on top of [SAP Theming Base Content](https://github.com/SAP/theming-base-content) by consuming the CSS Custom Properties delivered by the theming library
 * self-contained components(each component style file contains all the styling needed to be rendered properly and at the same time avoid external styling bleeding in and bleading out. `Bleading in` means that global reset wouldn't affect the component and `bleading out` means that the component styling should not affect other HTML elements)
-* An html reference specification that consuming libraries must adhere to.
+* An HTML reference specification that consuming libraries must adhere to.
 * Accessibility support
   * Accessibility - Color contrast support for WCAG 2.0 level AA (4.5:1 for typical text)
   * Accessibility - Semantic HTML reference